-I’m commitment to addressing America’s mass shooting epidemic.
+I’m committed to addressing America’s mass shooting epidemic.
 As a parent, I get a deep knot in the pit of my stomach and the back of my throat when I look at what’s happening in our country.
 I spend time worrying that the next school shooting could happen in my daughter’s school.

 The solution to ending gun violence in America is not as easy as passing a law or two.
 Efforts to manage the firearm violence crisis in America must be multisystematic.